High Tech: Identifying Lost Pets With Microchips

-Despite your best efforts, your dog or cat has slipped out an open door and disappeared.
+Despite your best efforts, accidents can happen.
+Someone leaves a door ajar, an intrepid pooch digs under a fence, and your best intentions go awry: Your pet escapes and gets lost.
 If he's wearing a collar and identification tag, chances are good that you’ll get him back.

 But what if the collar comes off?